ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 resources
-  Options which specify a target resource
+  Options that specify a target resource.

   | **required**: False